jmlarios/FutClub-Manager/README.md

   - `admin.wilson / password123`
   - `coach.smith / password123`
   - `analyst.jones / password123`
-- The SQLite file is stored under `frontend/data/futclub.db`; delete it to reset the environment.
+- The SQLite file (`futclub.db`) is created in the working directory on first run; delete it to reset the environment.

 ## Use-Case Diagram
 Render the PlantUML snippet below (e.g., https://www.plantuml.com/plantuml/).
 It captures the primary actors and their supported actions within FutClub Manager.